The Valentines (doo-wop band): The quintet

-In mid-1955, Eddie Edgehill replaced Donald Razor as second tenor and the group moved to George Goldner's Rama label where they issued the chime-harmonised rocker "Lily Maebelle" in September.
+In mid-1955, Eddie Edgehill replaced Donald Razor as second tenor and the group moved to George Goldner's Rama label where they issued the chime-harmonized rocker "Lily Maebelle" in September.
 In all probability Barrett and Briggs wrote the song about Pop Brigg's sister Lil.
 This recording was punctuated by Jimmy Wright's energetic sax break, which was a common feature of many recordings on Goldner's labels, Rama and Gee.
 The recording became an East Coast favorite and the group made many appearances on Alan Freed shows at the Academy of Music and Brooklyn Paramount.
 They also performed at the Apollo, Howard, and Royal Theatres, and with shows hosted by other famous DJs of the time, Hal Jackson and Jocko Henderson.
 At this point the group began appearing on stage with what was to become their trademark - white jackets with red cloth hearts ("valentines") on the pockets, red shirts and pink bowties.

 Their next releases were "I Love You Darling" followed by the holiday ballad "Christmas Prayer".
 In April 1956 came their biggest hit, "The Woo Woo Train".

-Marv Goldberg maintains that George Goldner had the Valentines sing backup on The Wrens' "C'est La Vie", at the "Woo Woo" session, because only Bobby Mansfield and George Magnezid of the Wrens had showed up to record "C'est La Vie" that day.
+Marv Goldberg maintains that George Goldner had the Valentines sing backup on The Wrens' "C'est La Vie", at the "Woo Woo" session, because only Bobby Mansfield and George Magnezid of the Wrens had shown up to record "C'est La Vie" that day.
 The Valentines were not credited.
 Music historians Charlie and Pam Horner repeat this claim.
 If true, that would put seven voices on that song.
 Mitch Rosalsky disputes this claim.
 Marv Goldberg's article is based on an interview with Ronnie Bright in 1977.
 Rosalsky, however, bases his evidence on the memory of The Wrens' Bobby Mansfield in 2000.

 The ballads "Twenty Minutes (Before the Hour)" and "Natures Creation" followed, but were not widely appreciated at the time.
-At the group's final session, Carl Hogan returned to replace Eddie Edgehill, and David Clowney from US band The Pearls (on Onyx) took Raymond Briggs' place.
+At the group's final session, Carl Hogan returned to replace Eddie Edgehill, and David Clowney from The Pearls (on Onyx) took Raymond Briggs' place.
 Another ballad, "Don't Say Goodnight", was cut but had little sales success.